dear chum

 My father must have had a genetic predisposition to more dominant fast-twitch muscle fibers in his legs; that is, the major muscle groups used in his 440 event contained a significant proportion of those rapid-fire fibers enabling him to generate significant speed and power.
 The 440 is regarded as a very tactical race in that the sprinter has to run right at the edge of their maximum speed over the quarter mile, being careful not to run at a 100-metre pace thereby depleting muscle energy too quickly to sustain performance.
 As for me, I seem to have inherited exactly none of my dad’s sprint-talents or his muscle fibre composition; in fact, I have a preponderance of slow-twitch muscle fibres.
 From lab testing, I also know I did inherit a very high maximum oxygen uptake meaning that I have an ability to sustain aerobic sporting events, like running, over long periods of time – I have a high endurance capacity.
 Where my father sprinted, try as I might have in school to be a fast short-distance runner, I just did not have that ability.
 I could perform well in racket sports but I attribute that to hand-eye body coordination and agility, not to any movement velocity abilities.

 I know very little about my father’s years as a child; he showed us the house he lived in as a boy, on Highway 3 just outside of Simcoe; that may have been the Dawson (my paternal grandmother’s name of origin) family farm where dad was raised.
 The earliest picture I have of him is the one on the right above, with him seated in front of his older brother Roy and his mother, Mary (Myrtle Dawson); perhaps he is 4 or 5 – the solemnity in their faces is striking.
 On the left is my mom, Marion, and my father – best guess would be sometime in the early to mid-1940s.
 Mom looks elegant to me, poised, the space between her front teeth is something I do remember and share to an extent.
+Very likely this is a studio portrait; my mother’s lips clearly lipsticked and carefully coiffed hair.
 I have many photos of my father as an adult and in this one, more than any other, I see and sense his happiness, the light in his eyes, the curls in his hair, the contentment in his face; his beloved chum, radiant, beside him, he wearing his earned air force pilot wings, and the pronounced dimple in his chin – nicked often while shaving with his Gillette razor – a feature I always noticed about his face.
+Did my mother admire his dimple?
+She must have done so.
 I feel my father as a man, in his prime, reflected in that photograph.
-In the photo beside, I see the boy that became the man, Lawrence’s hands – strikingly foreshadowing the same hand-arm positions in the softball picture above – and feet uniquely posed, with soft eyes and lightly pursed lips.
+In the photo beside, I see the boy that became the man, little Lawrence’s hands – strikingly foreshadowing the same hand-arm positions in the softball picture above – and feet uniquely posed, with soft eyes and lightly pursed lips.
 I have to think that their names penned on the photo, Roy, Mary Morrow (one last name misspelled and scratched out), and Lawrence, the latter barely discernible at the bottom, were in my grandmother’s hand-writing.

 I often wonder what my dad’s relationship with my mother was like.
 As I have noted elsewhere I remember virtually nothing about mom.
 As I know now, her nursing training resulted in making sure her children had regular bowel movements – milk of magnesia was a daily staple, enemas frequently.
 Mercurochrome and iodine were in abundance in our medicine cabinets, both essentials for antiseptic use.
 I remember her tinkling her drinking glass with her fingernails, perhaps a nervous habit.
 Both she and my father spanked me – Dr Spock reigned supreme – with a wooden spoon or my dad’s belt.
+When we lived in Centralia, for some reason I use to get boils on my bottom and I vaguely remember Mom using a warmed bottle top and probably a needle to break and drain the pus.
 Dad made liver and onions as a favoured meal and I remember mom loved Velveeta cheese, a processed cheese spread that came in large rectangular packages.
 Did she cook our meals?
 Did she ever get to practice nursing, marrying in 1943 and having their first child over a year later?
 There was an angst about her and perhaps I make that up in my mind and my vague memories of her.
 My dad told me several times that mom and I had a special relationship, a strong connection, he said, and if so, I have no sense of that bond.
-I do recall many instances of her anger at me and remain perplexed about why I remember those things and not more of who she was, what she valued, and how she behaved, especially in her relationship to my father, her chum.
+I do recall many instances of her anger at me – I used to pull out my eyelashes, not sure why, and she got very cross at me.
+I remain perplexed about why I remember those things and not more of who she was, what she valued, and how she behaved, especially in her relationship to my father, her chum.
 Stored in our basement rafters in one of our rented homes, I recollect seeing 2 sets of very wide, wooden Alpine skis.
 Where would they have skied?
 The sport was never mentioned to me by my dad.
 Once, very late in his life, dad shared that mom asked him to teach her how to shoot a hunting rifle.
 He obliged and taught her on his mom’s farm.
 He said she held the gun awkwardly, sighting down the barrel at a lightning rod on a barn, my father certain she would never hit it.
 She did and when he told me this story, he said “kapow” to mimic the rifle retort, clapped his hands hard (to indicate the shattered bulb sound) at the same time, and laughed heartily recalling the lesson in his mind’s eye and her first-time skill.

 My father did at least some of his service and pilot training in Dunnville, Ontario.
 My research tells me he also would have learned advanced techniques like formation flying, low flying, bombing and gunnery, night flying, instrument flying, radio work, and become familiar with the administration and procedures associated with operating and maintaining military aircraft – mostly Harvard and Anson planes.
 Shortly after graduating in 1941, if an account in the Simcoe Reformer newspaper is accurate, dad met Queen Elizabeth, wife of King George VI.
 The press clipping reports that he spent 5 minutes chatting with her while on leave and visiting at an armed service’s club in Edinburgh, Scotland.
 It was Sept 22nd and in a letter to his mother, dad said she was dressed in pale blue and that the King followed her, not speaking.
 My father and the Queen discussed the popularity of Scotland for Canadians and, “she discussed our work a bit, being very careful not to ask any questions that we shouldn’t answer.”
 Interestingly, he related to his mom that he wasn’t “the least bit nervous – the Queen makes you feel perfectly natural.”